 1. Completed and signed application

-Please call or stop by the Durham Early Head Start Office for more information.Durham Early Head Start
+Please call or visit the Durham Early Head Start Office for more information.Durham Early Head Start

 1201 S. Briggs Ave., Suite 110